methodphoto/mincc/data/1984/1984-harrowdene.md

 title: "Harrowdene v The Min"
 gameLocation: "Harrowdene"
 gameDate: "01/07/1984"
+shortReport: "Harrowdene batted first and made 85 all out.
+The Min replied with 86 for the loss of one wicket."
 result: "The Min won by 9 wkts"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Harrowdene batted first and made 85 all out.
-The Min replied with 86 for the loss of one wicket.

-Result: {result}

 ## Harrowdene Innings

 | Batsman | Dismissal |  | Runs |